gwbres/rinex-cli/README.md

 timestamp:

 * "YYYY-MM-DD HH:MM:SS" : Datetime description and EpochFlag::Ok is assumed
-* "YYYY-MM-DD HH:MM:SS 0" : Datetime description with EpochFlag::Ok description
+* "YYYY-MM-DD HH:MM:SS X" : Datetime description where X describes the EpochFlag integer value.
-* "YYYY-MM-DD HH:MM:SS 1" : Datetime description with EpochFlag::PowerFailure description
+Refer to RINEX standards for supported Epoch flag values

 The tool identifies matching timestamp by comparing the datetime field AND the flag field.
 They both must match.